hotwax/oms-documentation/user-manuals/administration/company/manage-product-store.md

 1. Navigate to the product card in the Product Store details page.
 2. Locate and click on the 'Edit' button associated with the product store card.
 You may find this button labeled 'Edit.'
-3. Once clicked, a modal will appear, allowing you to make changes to the product store name.
+3. Once clicked, a dialog box will appear, allowing you to make changes to the product store name.
 4. In the provided field, modify the product store name to your desired new name.
 5. After making the necessary changes, click on `confirm` to save your edits.
 6. Verify that the changes have been applied by checking the updated product store name.